 Satanam, at back row middle, with his peers at Seremban Bahá’í Center, 1962.
 At extreme left is Sabapathy.
-Yankee Leong at extreme left in front row.
-Second from right is R. Mariappan, and third from right is Isaac DCruz.
+Yankee Leong at the extreme left in the front row.
+Second from the right is R. Mariappan, and third from right is Isaac DCruz.

 Satanam also belonged to among the first batch of home front pioneers in Malaysia.
-It was on the request by Dr Muhajir that made Satanam got a transfer to Jelebu district in Negeri Sembilan in June 1962.
+It was on the request by Dr. Muhajir that made Satanam got a transfer to Jelebu district in Negeri Sembilan on 9 June 1961.
+While in Jelebu Satanam was successful in establishing a Local Spiritual Assembly in 1963.
+It was from Jelebu that Satanam was elected as a delegate for the first National Bahá’í Convention held in 1964 in Kuala Lumpur.
 In 1966 he was transferred from Jelebu to the coastal town of Port Dickson.
-While in Jelebu Satanam was successful in establishing an assembly in 1963.
 Satanam had later undertaken several teaching trips to the eastern states of Sabah and Sarawak.

 Satanam at the back with Vasudevan to his left.
-Amatu’l-Bahá is seated in the centre with Mrs Shantha Sundram seated next to her.
+Amatu’l-Bahá is seated in the center with Mrs. Shantha Sundram seated next to her.
 Conversing with Amatu’l-Bahá is Dr. R.J.
 Wolff.